iiljina/iiljina.github.io/_projects/2021-virtual-tour.md

 Feel free to check the Leave Behind for all the event details: button!
 Or walk the snowy Peter and Paul fortress with Yana and hear the exciting stories: button _Please note: polls are not available in the recording._

+I got The destinction for this final project:

+"You produced a professionally presented document, with a consistent look and feel to your overall event brand .
+You included most elements required for the planning process, timeline, function sheet, RA, budget.
+I would like to have seen a SWOT analysis for the event, identifying and planning for.
+I loved the use of the event journey, very clear.

+Creative content - your event idea was strong, it was a very engaging, fun, tour, one that I believe you could replicate!
+I know you had a number of issues in the planning process, well done for managing them, being resilient and producing a project that delivers on all the objectives.
+Learnings - it is evident you have learnt a lot, thanks for sharing these and I hope that you will implement them in the future.

+Well done Inna, this 4th project has really proved you have the skills to become a great event professional.
+I hope you find that job you are searching for soon and can continue your exciting journey in the events industry. "

+Clare Lawrence, Online Course Director, Events Academy